autobib/autobib/docs/changelog/next.md

 ## Breaking changes

-- `autobib delete` now performs 'soft-deletion' by default, which does not remove the record from your database but instead inserts a deletion marker.
+- `autobib delete` now performs 'soft deletion' by default, which does not remove the record from your database but instead inserts a deletion marker.
   The old behaviour can be obtained with `autobib delete --hard`.
   It is no longer necessary to pass all identifiers when performing a deletion.
   Passing redundant identifiers will now result in an error.
-- `autobib merge` has been removed.
+- `autobib merge` has been renamed `autobib replace` and the implementation is a bit different.
-  It is no longer possible to merge records together.
-  This functionality has been replaced by `autobib delete --replace <replacement>`, which performs a soft delete and stores a replacement identifier.
+  The default implementation now performs 'soft replacement', which replaces the original record with a special deletion marker containing the replacement record.
   Subsequent requests for the deleted identifier will return an error message suggesting the replacement.
-  Also see `autobib update --from-record` and `autobib delete --update-aliases`.
+  The old behaviour can be obtained with `autobib replace <original> --hard --with <replacement>`.
 - `autobib edit` no longer opens an interactive editor if headless edit methods are specified.
 - `autobib update --from` has been renamed to `autobib update --from-bibtex`.
 - `autobib update` can no longer be used to retrieve new data for null records.
   To retrieve data, first delete the null record using `autobib util evict`.
 - `autobib local` no longer creates an alias automatically.
+  An alias can be created with the `--create-alias` flag.
 - `autobib import` has been re-implemented.
   Run `autobib help import` for more detail.
   Most notably: